Alternatives to Bankruptcy

 - The loss of interest on the principal sum owed after the making of the Bankruptcy Order

 - The low likelihodd of recovering debts in full

 - After the bankrupt’s discharge from bankruptcy, debts which are not fully settled will be extinguished and creditors will not be able to further pursue the debts.
 (There are certain types of debts which will not be extinguished e.g. Debts owed to the Singapore Government that remain unpaid will not be extinguished even after the bankrupt’s discharge from bankruptcy.)

 Debtors may enter into a private arrangement with creditors to pay off their debts in instalments or in scheduled repayments.
 Debtors can also request for an extension of time to liquidate their assets to repay their debts.

 Debtors should inform creditors of their latest financial position.
 They should provide information and documentary evidence truthfully and completely to prove their current financial position.

 Debtors should make serious effort in keeping up with their repayment after entering into the arrangement.

-Debtors may also seek assistance from Credit Counseling Singapore at the following contact:
+Debtors may also seek assistance from the following social service agencies at the addresses below:

 210 Middle Road #05-04